The General Employees' Retirement System is governed by these governing statutes/ordinances:

 For employees in the General Retirement plan, normal retirement can occur when either of these milestones are met:

-Employees who reach normal retirement are eligible to get a monthly retirement with a multiplier of 1.6 percent of Final Average Compensation for every year of creditable service.
+Employees who reach normal retirement are eligible to get a monthly retirement benefit with a multiplier of 2.0 percent of the pensionable Final Average Compensation for every year of creditable service.

 The pension plan is managed by a board of trustees, who serve a four-year term.
 They establish the investment policies of the plan, determine the plan administrators, and select counsel and other professionals who serve.